n3oltd/support/docs/01-engage/02-accounts/04-account-profile/09-history/index.md

 ## Created By

-This section shows the **name** of the account owner i.e. the one who originally made the account.
+This section shows the **name** of the user i.e. the one who originally made the account.

 ## Last Modified By

-This information box indicates the **last current change** made by another account owner on this particular account.
+This information box indicates the **last current change** made by another account owner (user) on a particular account.
 For example donor B made a change in donor A's account.

 ## Total Changes Made